 permanent resident E2 visa requirements permanent resident status family members permanent residence permit federal and local elections granted residency permanent resident vs government jobs employment eligibility income tax returns investment programs citizen spouse deportation proceedings family sponsorship political office reentry permit most countries european union employment opportunities certain limitations permanent home schengen countries offer citizenship distinct rights key features social services certain crimes certain relatives social security card criminal activity extremely difficult uscis district important distinctions willful misrepresentation citizens most common ways responsibilities public charge permanent residence lawful permanent resident family members alien registration card sponsor family members reentry permit prior local elections unmarried children country indefinitely permanent residents cannot military service unexpired passport false claims important differences hold citizenship travel freely social benefits most employers voluntarily renounce other violations permanent resident n 400, waiting list, permanent residence, another country, public office, physical presence, amount of time, conduct business, specific number, citizenship and residency programs, particular country, vs citizenship, considered preference relatives, most significant difference, residency vs, specified period, preference relatives, residency rights, offer residency, specific country, benefits provided

-The U.S. is worthy of highlighting in the context of residency vs. citizenship because of its popular Green Card and citizenship policies.
-The U.S. Green Card system allows permanent residency with significant rights, but citizens hold distinct privileges like voting, a U.S. passport, and protection from deportation.
+The U.S. is worthy of highlighting in the residency vs citizenship context because of its popular green card and citizenship policies.
+The U.S. green card system allows permanent residency with significant rights, but citizens hold privileges like the ability to vote in federal and national elections, a U.S. passport, and protection from deportation.

-Additionally, the naturalization process in the U.S. is pretty linear for Green Card holders, who can become citizens after five years of residency.
-This may differ from longer or more complicated residency requirements in other nations.
-This straightforwardness makes U.S. citizenship status appealing to those considering their options.
+Additionally, the naturalization process in the U.S. is pretty straightforward for green card holders, who can become citizens after five years of residency.

-Here are the key differences between a U.S. citizen and a Green Card holder:
+Here are the key differences between a U.S. permanent resident vs citizen:

 Point of Distinction